IOSgeeks/DatingApp/README.md

     * Messaging Screen
        * (Create/POST) Create a new message
        * (Read/GET) Other users message
+    * Music Blog Screen
+      * (Like/PUT) Users can like music blogs
+      * (Update/PUT) Update likes so users who have similar music tastes can be matched

 - [Create basic snippets for each Parse network request]